 Year 1 Action Who is the action carried out by?
 Resources allocated How impact will be assessed?
-Timescale Consideration of physical activity (including Active Travel) and sports facilities will be included within the Place Plans which support the Local Development Plan process PKC Planning Team and Community Engagement team Existing staff resource PA and sport are effectively integrated into the early Place Planning process Ongoing We will support Community Action Plans to deliver their objectives on increased use of public spaces Development Trusts Communities Team Existing staff resource Number of actions delivered within the CAPS March 2024 We will engage will partners in planning to seek to establish "Active Design principles into the delivery of NPF 4.
+Timescale Consideration of physical activity (including Active Travel) and sports facilities will be included within the Place Plans which support the Local Development Plan process PKC Planning Team and Community Engagement team Existing staff resource PA and sport are effectively integrated into the early Place Planning process Ongoing We will support Development Trusts to deliver the Community Action Plans and meet their objectives on increased use of public spaces Development Trusts Community Greenspace Existing staff resource Number of actions delivered within the CAPS April 2023 and ongoing We will engage will partners in planning to seek to establish "Active Design principles into the delivery of NPF 4.
 Active Design Sport England PKC Planning Team Existing staff resource Active Design Principles are adopted within local development plan and other key strategies and policies.
 Commence April 2023 We will seek to maximise contributions from developers and other funding partners to enhance provision for physical activity and sport within communities.
 PKC Planning Team Existing staff resource External investment for physical activity and sport will increase by 10% Commence April 2023